jannisborn/covid19_ultrasound/pocovidnet/README.md

 # Contact
 - If you experience problems with the code, please open an [issue](https://github.com/jannisborn/covid19_pocus_ultrasound/issues).
-- If you have questions about the project, please reach out: `jborn@ethz.ch`.
+- If you have questions about the project, please reach out: `jannis.born@gmx.de`.

 # Citation